 - Star Trek: Generations – Another rewatch favorite.

-- Hairspray – Dan introduced Sarah and I to this, which we could not believe we’d never seen.
+- Hairspray – Dan introduced Ashar and I to this, which we could not believe we’d never seen.
 An amazing look at integration and social justice AND anxiety.
 Again with the very cool family conversations and learning.